The following lecturers are participating in the WCM Summer School:

-Jan Braaksma is the director of the WCM Summer School part of World Class Maintenance and is an assistant professor in the chair of Maintenance Engineering at the University of Twente He has worked for the University of Groningen (RuG) and the Dutch Defense Academy (NLDA).
+Jan Braaksma is the director of the WCM Summer School part of World Class Maintenance and is Associate Professor and operational leader of the chair of Asset Management & Maintenance Engineering at the University of Twente He has worked for the University of Groningen (RuG) and the Dutch Defense Academy (NLDA).
 He holds a Master’s degree in Business and ICT and a PhD degree in Economics and Business.
 Jan’s research focuses on Asset Management with a special attention for Asset Life Cycle Planning, Maintenance Engineering and Design for Maintenance.
-A significant part of his research is in cooperation with companies such as Liander, Strukton Rail, Netherlands Railways (NS), Heineken, AkzoNobel, Sitech, Huntsman, Sabic and TataSteel.
+A significant part of his research is in cooperation with companies and organisations such as Liander, Strukton Rail, Netherlands Railways (NS), Prorail, Heineken, AkzoNobel, Sitech, Huntsman, Heijmans, Sabic, TataSteel and the Ministry of Defense.
 Jan is responsible for the Master Class on Maintenance Engineering & Management provided by the University of Twente.